vyshaal/consumer-insights/README.md

 “Not being customer-centric is the biggest threat to any business”

 Manufacturers and product designers are often interested in knowing how their product is doing in the market.
-Now-a-days there are various avenues where they can collect feedback from the end customers.
-These are one of the greatest data engineering problems to convert these large sets of data into valuable insights.
-From customer reviews not only we can understand whether a customer liked a product or not but also get specifics of what went wrong or what is it that they liked.
-This project will help in analyzing and solving some of these problems.
+Now a days there are various avenues where they can collect feedback from the Consumers.
+Converting these large datasets into valuable insights has always been the bottleneck.
+From the customer reviews not only can we understand if a customer liked a product or not but also get the specifics of what exactly went wrong and what is that they think could be improved.
+This project will help in analyzing and solve some of these problems.

 For example, a Product Manager at Bose Speakers would be interested in how their speakers are received in the market and what their customers are talking about the speakers.

 * What do they like?
-* What're they annoyed about?
+* What are they annoyed about?
 * What do they expect?
 * Did their expectations change over the time?